tcltk/tcl/doc/dev/value-history.md

 to **INT_MAX** __char__ values from the range 0..255.
 In the new representation, the set of valid Tcl strings is both expanded and contracted.
-The alphabet is expanded to include **NUL**, while a defined limit is imposed on length of the string sequence of elements from that alphabet for the first time.
+The alphabet is expanded to include **NUL**, while a defined limit is imposed on the length of the string sequence of elements from that alphabet for the first time.

 In the context of available memory in most computing systems